Best American Civil War Books

 Topic: Why soldiers fought in the Civil War.

-Summary: McPherson uses personal letters and diaries to analyze the motivations of Union and Confederate soldiers.
-He reveals how ideology, duty, and camaraderie influenced their willingness to endure hardships.
-The book offers a deeply personal view of the men who fought.
+Summary: Drawing on personal letters and diaries, McPherson explains the motives of Union and Confederate soldiers.
+He shows how ideology, duty, and camaraderie made soldiers willing to suffer.
+It is a very personal portrait of the men who fought.

 7. Grant – Ron Chernow